 Many board members don't think about the organization's insurance until something adverse happens.
 As one Blue Avocado reader commented: "Insurance isn't sexy, but it's as essential as a roof over your head."
 In these tight times, it's tempting to make insurance a low priority, but this strategy can be penny wise and pound foolish.
-Blue Avocado asked Pamela Davis, president and CEO of the Nonprofits Insurance Alliance Group (and a Blue Avocado Steering Committee member) to give us the low-down on liability.
+Blue Avocado asked Pamela Davis, president and CEO of the Nonprofits Insurance Alliance Group (and President of American Nonprofits, sponsor of Blue Avocado) to give us the low-down on liability.

 Q: Pamela, what are the most common insurance claims against nonprofits?
 How much do they end up costing?

 Pamela: Almost all of the claims -- 90 percent-- reported by nonprofit organizations are accidents and injuries related to automobiles or slips, trips and falls at nonprofit locations and special events.
 Interestingly, though,these 90 percent of incidents actually result in only 65 percent of dollars paid out in claims because while auto claims and slip-and-falls tend to be fairly common, they are usually not large claims involving prolonged litigation.
 The other 10 percent of claims result from allegations of improper employment practices (such as wrongful termination), professional errors and omissions, and sexual abuse.
 While less frequent, these tend to be more difficult and expensive claims to resolve and account for 35 percent of claims dollars paid.

 Q: So given that, what types of insurance do we need?